BelaPlatform/pybela/readme.md

 # Prototypes for pyBelaAPI

-- `cpp/PyBela.h`: Runtime cpp pyBela pyBelaAPI -- to be called and used inside of a Bela program
+- `cpp/PyBela.h`: Runtime cpp pyBelaAPI -- to be called and used inside of a Bela program
-- `python/pyBela.py`: Python Bela API -- interacts with the cpp API but can also interact outside of the Bela program (i.e., non-runtime operations, like moving and creating files, running and stopping Bela programs).
+- `python/pyBela.py`: Python pyBelaAPI -- interacts with the cpp API but can also interact outside of the Bela program (i.e., non-runtime operations, like moving and creating files, running and stopping Bela programs).

+### non-runtime side of the API

-So there's still lacking a prototype for a cpp library that will listen and execute non-runtime commands comming from python (like running and stopping Bela programs) -- I am not very sure how to do this and this is probably better implemented by someone familiar with the Bela core
+So there's still lacking a prototype for a **cpp library** that will listen and execute non-runtime commands coming from python (like running and stopping Bela programs) -- I am not very sure how to do this and this is probably better implemented by someone familiar with the Bela core.

+Functionality:
+– Triggering compilation in Bela, passing `make` arguments
+- Cross-compiling (if notebook is running inside of Docker)
+- Running and stopping Bela programs
+- Copy files from and to the Bela filesystem (and move and delete ? these two functionalities are more advanced and hence maybe unnecessary in the python API, we don't need to the python API to replace the CLI)